decentraland/adr/content/ADR-208-lambdas-api-review.md

 Action: deletion

-Lambdas health endpoint has been replaced for the realm description endpoint `/about` specified by [ADR-110: Realm description](./ADR-110-realm-description.md).
+Lambdas' health endpoint has been replaced with the realm description endpoint `/about` specified by [ADR-110: Realm description](./ADR-110-realm-description.md).

 ### GET /lambdas/contentv2/parcel_info

 Action: deletion

-This endpoint is just a proxy to content-server's `POST /entities/active'.
+This endpoint is a proxy to the content-server `POST /entities/active`.

 ### GET /lambdas/contentv2/contents/:cid

 Action: deletion

-This endpoint is just a proxy to content-server's `GET /contents/:hashId'.
+This endpoint is a proxy to the content-server `GET /contents/:hashId`.

 ### GET /lambdas/scenes

 Action: deletion

-This endpoint is just a proxy to content-server's `POST /entities/active'.
+This endpoint is just a proxy to content-server's `POST /entities/active`.

 ### GET /lambdas/profiles